pydicom/pydicom/doc/guides/element_value_types.rst

 .. currentmodule:: pydicom

-DICOM elements can contain anything from strings to unicode text, decimals, floats, signed and unsigned integers of different byte-depth and even raw data.
-The format of the value of an element is given by its **Value Representation** or VR.
-A list of VRs is given in the DICOM Standard in Part 5, :dcm:`Table 6.2-1 <part05/sect_6.2.html#table_6.2-1>`.
+DICOM elements can contain anything from ASCII strings to unicode text, decimals, floats, signed and unsigned integers of different byte-depth and even encoded data.
+The format of the value of an element is given by its :dcm:`Value Representation<part05/sect_6.2.html>` or VR, and a list of VRs is given in the DICOM Standard in Part 5,
+:dcm:`Table 6.2-1 <part05/sect_6.2.html#table_6.2-1>`.

-So what Python type should be used with a given VR?
-When using pydicom, all element values can be set using a standard Python built-in type, which is either retained as-is or converted to a pydicom type as given in the table below.
+So when using *pydicom*, what Python type should be used with a given VR to ensure that the value gets written correctly?

-**Notes**
+* Elements of any VR:

-* All element values can be set empty by using ``None``
+  * Can be set as empty by using ``None``
-* All element values can also be set using their *stored as* type
-* All non-**SQ** element values can also be set using a :class:`list` of their *set using* type
+  * Can have their values set using their *set using* or *stored as* type from the table below

+* Non-**SQ** element values:

-* All non-**SQ** elements with a Value Multiplicity (VM) > 1 store their values as a :class:`~multival.MultiValue` of their *stored as* type
+  * Can also be set using a :class:`list` of their *set using* type - for Value Multiplicity (VM) > 1, the value will be stored as a :class:`~multival.MultiValue` of their *stored as* type

+* **SQ** element values should be set using a :class:`list` of zero or more :class:`~dataset.Dataset` instances.
-* **AT** element values should be set using the 8-byte integer form of the tag such as ``0x00100010`` or a list of 8-byte integers for VM > 1.
+* To ensure **AT** elements are encoded correctly, their values should be set using either the 8-byte integer form of the tag - such as ``0x00100010`` for (0010,0010) - or a :class:`~tag.BaseTag` and not as a 2-tuple or 2-list.

 +----+------------------+-----------------+-------------------------------------------------+
 | VR | Name             | Set using       | Stored as                                       |